-Earlier today, I received an emailed request from a former high school attendee—we were neither friends nor enemies as far as I recall—to become Facebook friends.
-Let’s call him GeeAy.
-I am vaguely familiar with him as someone who argues on Facebook with another high school mate.
-Let’s call this guy EmGee.
+EARLIER TODAY, I received an emailed request from a former high school mate—we were neither friends nor enemies as far as I recall—to become Facebook friends.
+Let’s call him G.A.
+I’m vaguely familiar with him as someone who argues on Facebook with another high school mate, who we will call M.G.

-Nonetheless, I don’t turn down Facebook friendship requests because, well, one never knows where these things might lead.
-So, I confirmed GeeAy’s request, went to his Facebook page, and posted this (which I had to rewrite from memory as I had already erased it):
+Now, I don’t turn down Facebook friendship requests because, well, you never know where these things might lead.
+So I confirmed G.A.’s request, went to his Facebook page, and posted this in response to an issue he was addressing on his own page.
+(I had to rewrite from memory as I had already erased it.):

 “Thanks for the Facebook friend request.
 Know this: I moved thousands of miles away and have spent decades trying to forget high school.
 I have been VERY successful.
 I don’t remember a lot of people from back then.
 Hell, I hardly remember some of the girls that I had crushes on!

 So, aside from your name, I remember little about you.
 We have had some disagreements in the recent past here on Facebook.
 All well and good—grin and bare it and keep it coming.
 Prove me incorrect with facts.
 I love a good argument.

 Regarding the Affordable Care Act and your friends in the FBI: they already have full coverage, paid for by the taxpayers.
 All federal government employees receive socialized medicine plans.
 As do military personnel.
 Hell, I used to have it when I worked for the Luzerne County Roads & Bridges back in the ’70s.”

 The film Le Gouffre tells the story of two travelers who come across a wide chasm on their journey and decide to build a bridge to cross it—something Congress seems incapable of doing.